 Note: You do not have to allocate all the drives to packs (or LUNs).
-If you choose not to configure certain drives, they may be used at any time when you click Add LUN(s) or Expand LUN (see Figure 3-4 on page 30), if the characteristics of the LUN qualify for expansion.
+If you choose not to configure certain drives, they may be used at any time when you click Add LUN(s) (see Figure 3-4 on page 31).